pedrokarimo030-lab/ticket-lifecycle/README.md

 Below is a step-by-step walkthrough of a ticket moving through its entire lifecycle.

 1️)  Ticket Intake

-A user submits a support request through the osTicket web portal: User is unable to access the shared network drive.
+A user submits a support request through the osTicket web portal: The user is unable to access the shared network drive.

+📷 Screenshot: Ticket submission confirmation page